 The app itself is exactly what you'd expect having seen our previous coverage - a super smart "schedule" layout at the front, with supporting day and 5-day views on phones, with a month and week view appearing on tablets.
 Read More

 In Android 5.0, the default keyboard looks substantially different from how it has looked largely since the days of Ice Cream Sandwich.
 The new out-of-the-box method of typing comes with a flatter theme that supplies a stark new feel.
 At the end of the day, though, it's still used primary to punch in letters onto the screen, and there's nothing particularly exciting to share there.
-One change we would like to highlight though is the addition of new emoji.
 Read More

 Google's been updating apps left and right recently to fall in line with its new material design philosophy, and the results have been impressive.
 There are a few apps it appears Google's saving for the final Lollipop release though - Gmail 5.0 among them.